Helping Parcel Shippers Save Time & Improve Profitability

 During his diverse career he has been the CEO and CFO of both public and private companies.

-He currently holds the position of Executive Vice President and his responsibilities include sales management, business and finance analysis, and overseeing the marketing efforts.
+He currently holds the position of Executive Vice President and his responsibilities include sales management, business and finance analysis, and overseeing the marketing department

 Her proven successful B2B consultative solutions for sales and account channel marketing focus on driving new business and revenue growth.
 Her reputation for relationship building with solid ethics and integrity continually advance business development and customer loyalty.
 Previously, Aramark Refreshment Services and Pitney Bowes were fortunate to have her as an asset to their staff.